Alfresco/alfresco-ng2-components/docs/content-services/components/search-filter-chips.component.md

 ```

 ### Migrate from expansion card layout
-Here are steps to move from expansion layout to chip layout
+Here are the steps to move from expansion layout to chip layout
  1. Use this component to render the new layout ```<adf-search-filter-chips></adf-search-filter-chips>```
  2. Add the following settings to old configured widgets(`categories, facetQueries, facetIntervals, facetFields`) i.e
 ```json